Khadijamohammedali/Fullstack/README.md

-# Fullstack
+# Fullstack Bootcamp

-This will be the fullstack bootcamp
+This repo is to help me organise my lessons and provide an example for how to set up github so everyone can follow